andybalaam/rabbit-escape/INSTALL.md

 "Existing projects into workspace" should work.
 Avoid the rabbit-escape-ui-android directory.

+There is a code formatting profile in doc/eclipse-format.xml.
+You can import it in Window -> Preferences -> Java -> Code Style -> Formatter then click Import...

 You will need to run make before you start.

 Android